Skip to Main Content

 Planning Your Visit

 Papa's is located on Waroda Road in Ranwar, Bandra West, an address that Google Plus Code resolves to 3R3G+JMX.
 Bandra West is well connected by the Western line at Bandra station, and the neighbourhood is navigable on foot once you reach the broader area, though the specific lanes around Ranwar reward some advance orientation.
-Given the La Liste recognition and the small-scale format, reservations should be made as far in advance as the booking system permits; this category of restaurant in Mumbai books out on weekends well ahead of time.
+Given the restaurant's small-scale format, reservations should be made as far in advance as the booking system permits.
 No website or phone number is available in current data, so booking through aggregator platforms or direct inquiry via in-person or social channel contact is the practical route.
-Dress is not formally specified in available data, but the neighbourhood setting and the domestic scale of the room both suggest that the register is informed rather than formal.

 For a broader orientation to what Mumbai offers across dining categories, our full Mumbai restaurants guide covers the city's range at length.
 Supplementary guides to hotels, bars, wineries, and experiences complete the picture for visitors spending time in the city.